 Volunteering and associations:

-The Trainer and volunteer allowance The allowance is to be increased to €3.300 or €960, respectively.
-Income from the commercial operations of sports clubs will remain tax-free up to €50.000 (previously €45.000).
-Clubs with income up to €100.000 will also no longer be required to use funds promptly.
-A positive development for sustainability: Operating photovoltaic systems would no longer automatically jeopardize a club's non-profit status.
-The Federal Council still needs to approve the measure on December 19.
+The Trainer and volunteer allowance The threshold was increased to €3.300 and €960, respectively.
+Income from the commercial operations of sports clubs remains tax-free up to €50.000 (previously €45.000).
+Clubs with income up to €100.000 are no longer required to use funds promptly.
+Good news for sustainability: Operating photovoltaic systems would no longer automatically jeopardize a club's non-profit status.

 E-license plate and environmental badge: